anoma/nspec/docs/arch/node/engines/reads_for_messages.juvix.md

 };
 ```

-Response indicating whether the reads_for relationship exists.
+Response indicating whether the `reads_for` relationship exists.

 ???+ quote "Arguments"

     `readsFor`:
-    : True if externalIdentityA can read for externalIdentityB, False otherwise.
+    : True if `externalIdentityA` can read for `externalIdentityB`, False otherwise.

     `err`:
     : An error message if the query failed.